sigmorphon/conll2017/baseline/README.md

 schielen$ > schielt$
 ```

-Likewise, the only prefix-changing rules extracted is the following:
+Likewise, the only prefix-changing rule extracted is the following:

 ```
 $ > $ge